-The portfolio has a low (direct and indirect) sensitivity to higher interest rates which should provide resilience if persistent inflation extends the current monetary policy tightening cycle.
+The portfolio has a low (direct and indirect) sensitivity to higher interest rates which should provide some stability to out investors if the monetary easing cycle currently underway sparks an unexpected and early reversal in the recent core dis-inflation trend that is evident in most regions.

-The portfolio also maintains a small allocation to a basket of commodities (which includes gold, grains, livestock, silver, palladium, platinum and copper).
+The portfolio also maintains a small allocation to a basket of commodities (which includes gold, grains, livestock, silver, palladium, platinum and copper) which are typically positively correlated with inflation.